ch-wells/surfs_up/README.md

 * However, the min temperature is 56 which is likely too cool for surfing.
 With 50% of temperatures sinking below the 70 degree mark, December would not be as busy of a month as June.

 ## Summary
 If the surf shop can perform well in the summer season to offset the slower winter months, a surf shop may be sustainable year round.
 Further queries could take other weather patterns--like rain--into consideration.
-An additional area of analysis might also be conisder the change of season's affect on the tides.
+An additional area of analysis might also be to consider the change of season's affect on the tides.